Reaction-diffusion dynamics of the weakly dissipative Fermi gas: Results

-Accordingly also the particle density $n(\tau)$ decays faster in time $\tau$ upon increasing the temperature.
-This is shown in Fig.~\ref{fig:alpha_3ann}(a).
-The fundamental difference, however, compared to the binary annihilation case in Eq.~\eqref{eq:n_th_a} and Fig.~\ref{fig:alpha} is that the ensuing decay law is not algebraic for every value of the temperature $T$.
-This is shown in Fig.~\ref{fig:alpha_3ann}(b), where we plot the effective exponent $\delta(\tau)$ as a function of $\tau \leq 10$ for the same values of $T$ used in panel (a).
-We see that in the time window shown $\delta(\tau)$ decreases without converging to any value, in stark contrast with the case of Fig.~\ref{fig:alpha}(b) for $2A \to \emptyset$ for which the effective exponent rapidly converges to $-1/2$.
 Non-algebraic decay for $n(\tau)$ has previously been observed in Ref.~\cite{perfetto23} for the lattice \eqref{eq:3annihilation} problem for zero-temperature $T=0$ states.
 In the lattice case, however an algebraic behavior with effective exponent approximately $\delta(\tau)\approx -0.25$ was also found for intermediate times $\tau \lesssim 10^5$, before the non-algebraic asymptotics kicking in.
 In the continuum case, shown in Fig.~\ref{fig:alpha_3ann}(b), instead, even at low temperatures no intermediate algebraic decay is present and the effective exponent shows monotonic decay already from very short time scales ($\tau \gtrsim 0.1$ for $T=0.1,1$).
 We also mention that corrections to algebraic scaling have been attained in Ref.~\cite{marche2024universality} for the problem of two spinless bosons subject to two-body losses.
 Therein, arbitrary large loss rates were considered, so the dynamics is not necessarily reaction-limited, and the mean number of particles showed on the lattice algebraic decay with superimposed logarithmic corrections.
 Such corrections disappear, however, when the continuum limit is taken.
-In our case, instead, the corrections to the algebraic decay of $n(\tau)$ apply in the reaction-limited regime, they are not logarithmic and they are present also in the continuum limit.
+In our case, instead, the corrections to the algebraic decay of $n(\tau)$ apply in the reaction-limited regime.

+The analysis of $\delta(\tau)$ in Fig.~\ref{fig:alpha_3ann}(b), however, does not allow to conclude whether such corrections are logarithmic or not.
+In order to better understand this point we plot in Fig.~\ref{fig:delta_tilde} the effective exponent